DannyBoyNYC/session8/README.md

 }
 ```

-Create a pointer to the figcation in order to manipulate its content:
+Create a pointer to the figcaption in order to manipulate its content:

 ```
 const carouselPara = document.querySelector('figcaption')